 #2 Be A PUFA Detective

-Vegetable oils are everywhere: in margarine, cookies, crackers, soups, fried rice at your favorite Chinese joint.
+Vegetable oils are everywhere: in margarine, cookies, crackers, soups, and fried rice at your favorite Chinese joint.

 Be vigilant when it comes to omega-6s.
 Read labels, ask questions at restaurants, and avoid hydrogenated (and partially hydrogenated) trans fats.